matatk/element-highlighter/README.md

 * A matching element that is already a landmark region will simply have its name prepended with "(Highlight _n_)".
 Given that it's already a landmark, it's already highlighted in that sense, and _not_ wrapping it reduces the chances that the page layout will be broken.

-Because the second method might affect the visual styling of the page (and potentially the functionality, in expectedly extremely rare cases) it is used only when necessary.
-However, there is an option provided to allow you to always use the second option, if you prefer it.
+Because the wrapping method might affect the visual styling of the page, it is used only when necessary.
+However, there is an option provided to allow you to always use the wrapping option, if you prefer it.

 Keyboard workflow tips
 ----------------------

-* Pressing <kbd>Return</kbd>/<kbd>Enter</kbd> or simply moving focus away from an input box will run the selector/XPath, or update the outline or box shadow style, if the values have changed.
+* Pressing <kbd>Return</kbd>/<kbd>Enter</kbd> or simply moving focus away from an input box will run the selector/XPath, or update the visual highlighting styles, if the values have changed.

 * In addition, if you're running in manual mode (where the page is not monitored for changes), pressing <kbd>Return</kbd>/<kbd>Enter</kbd> will re-run the selector/XPath, even if it hasn't changed.

 * The pop-up stays open after you've entered/updated values, so you can keep refining your selector/XPath.
-Instead of pressing <kbd>Return</kbd>/<kbd>Enter</kbd> after inputting a new selector/XPath/outline/box shadow, you can just press <kbd>Escape</kbd> and the pop-up will close, and the new value will be used.
+Instead of pressing <kbd>Return</kbd>/<kbd>Enter</kbd> after inputting a new selector/XPath, or visual highlight style, you can just press <kbd>Escape</kbd> and the pop-up will close, and the new value will be used.

 Limitations
 -----------

-It's possible that, depending on the page's styling, the use of landmark regions can alter the visual presentation of the page.
-In extreme cases, it could interfere with the functionality, though this is expected to be very rare.
+It's possible that, depending on the page's styling, the use of landmark regions can alter the visual presentation of the page—though there are mitigations in place, as described above.
+Adding landmarks might interfere with the functionality of the page, though this is expected to be extremely rare.

 Only elements below the `<body>` will be counted as matches, and highlighted (for either type of query).